Lingesh2311/github-actions-course-resources/README.md

 >> git push  # will add the local commits to the remote repository
 >> git push --set-upstream origin main # will set up tracking and push local commits to the remote repository branch named "main"
 >> git pull # will pull the commits from the remote repository which are not present locally
+>> git clone <url> <project_name> # will clone the project from the remote repository to the local machine
+>> git remote get-url origin # command will output the URL associated with the specified remote repository
 ```

 ## 🤔💬 Q & A's